 As Robert Gale would have been born in the late 16th century, Oliver would have lived about the time of King Henry VIII and been born in the late 15th century.
 In a detailed online study of the Gale family at this period, Gayle Mandell suggests that his birth date was 1471, and that he was the son of James Gale, born about 1445.
 As she shows, Gales (Gaylle, Gayle) are attested in Yorkshire in the 14th century as well.

 The Gale family prospered as merchants and sea captains of Whitehaven in Cumbria in the first part of the 18th century, after my ancestor John Gale had moved there from Ireland and his son, also John (1641-1716), became the steward of the local landowner, Sir John Lowther.
 Much of the correspondence between Lowther and John Gale survives, and has been extensively published.
 The younger John's sons built up a large family business trading with the Americas, where they established interests in Maryland and Virginia and several of them settled, becoming prominent in the colonies in the decades before the American Revolution.
 One of the sons married the widow of the future President George Washington's grandmother Mildred, who went to live in Whitehaven with the future President's father.
-In England, the Whitehaven Gales were connected by business and marriage with other Cumbrian seafaring families of historical interest, including the Christians and the Wordsworths; one of my ancestors' sisters married the brother of Fletcher Christian, of HMS Bounty fame, and another married the poet William Wordsworth's brother John, captain of the East Indiamen The Earl of Abergavenney when she was wrecked off Weymouth in 1805.
-Extensive documentation of the Gale family during this period can be found in Chapter 3 of Gayle Mandell's website.
+In England, the Whitehaven Gales were connected by business and marriage with other Cumbrian seafaring families of historical interest, including the Christians and the Wordsworths; one of my ancestors' sisters married the brother of Fletcher Christian, of HMS Bounty fame, and another married Captain John Wordsworth (1754-1819), an East Indiaman commander and cousin of the poet William Wordsworth and his brother John, captain of the East Indiaman The Earl of Abergavenney when she was wrecked off Weymouth in 1805.

 The last of the Gales to live in India, all grandsons of the indigo planter John Gale (1809-83), included Horace Charles Macleod Gale, one of the indigo planters who met Gandhi in 1917 to discuss the conditions of work on the plantations in Bihar; his brother Major Marmaduke Henry Littledale Gale (see the blog below), murdered by disaffected Indian troops in Jhansi in 1915; their cousin Captain Maurice John Macleod Gale, a wounded Great War veteran who was assistant manager of a tea plantation in Darjeeling at the time of his early death in 1925; and their cousin, my great-great uncle Brigadier Henry John Gordon Gale, D.S.O., who commanded a Brigade of the Indian Mountain Artillery at the time of his final departure from India in 1936, having lived in garrison towns along the north-west frontier with his wife Mabel Elizabeth Gibbins - they were brother and sister respectively of my great-grandparents Helen Mary Gale and Arthur Everett Gibbins - following his return to India in 1920 after Great War service.
 The very last of John Gale's descendants to be involved with India was my grandfather, Captain Lawrance Wilfred Gibbins, whose final voyage from Calcutta in 1963 as a captain with the Clan Line - one of the last of the East Indies shipping companies - took place almost 160 years after his ancestor John Littledale Gale first set foot in Calcutta as a Cadet of the East India Company army in 1804.